carbon-language/carbon-lang/llvm/docs/Statepoints.rst

   transitions based on the function symbols involved (e.g. a call from a function with GC strategy "foo" to a function with GC strategy "bar"), indirect calls that are also GC transitions must also be supported.
-This requirement is the driving force behing the decision to require that GC transitions are explicitly marked.
+This requirement is the driving force behind the decision to require that GC transitions are explicitly marked.

 Let's revisit the sample given above, this time treating the call to ``@foo``